The Labor Market Effects of Restricting Refugees' Employment Opportunities

 Joint with Daniel Kopp and Dominik Hangartner.
 Draft available at request.
 This project is financed by the Swiss National Science Foundation

-Abstract: Persistent labor market discrimination diminishes the capacity of immigrants to achieve economic success and to contribute to the host economy.
-Despite the prevalence of ethnic discrimination in many immigrant-receiving countries, we lack a reliable understanding of policies that can alleviate it.
+Abstract: Persistent labor market discrimination diminishes the capacity of immigrants to achieve economic success and contribute to the host economy.
+Despite the prevalence of racial and ethnic discrimination in many immigrant-receiving countries, we lack a reliable understanding of policies that can alleviate it.
 This study provides evidence that host country citizenship substantially reduces hiring discrimination.
-To generate valid comparisons of immigrants and natives and overcome the self-selection into naturalization, we leverage novel data from the online recruitment platform of the Swiss government.
-Our data enable us to monitor recruiter search behavior and statistically adjust for all jobseeker characteristics that are visible on the platform.
-This approach allows us to compare recruiter contact rates for otherwise similar naturalized immigrants, non-naturalized immigrants, and natives.
-We find that non-naturalized immigrants are 5.9% less likely to be contacted compared to observably similar natives, and that ethnic penalties are larger for more marginalized immigrant groups.
-Host country citizenship reduces the extent of hiring discrimination by 76%.
-Additional analyses suggest that citizenship acquisition is a credible signal of successful integration that enables immigrants to overcome statistical discrimination.
+To generate valid comparisons of immigrants and native citizens and address selection into naturalization, we leverage hiring data from a large online recruitment platform operated by the Swiss public employment services.
+Our online trace data enable us to monitor recruiter search behavior and statistically adjust for all jobseeker characteristics that are visible on the platform.
+This approach allows us to compare recruiter contact rates for otherwise similar immigrants with and without host-country citizenship, for native citizens, and for newly naturalized immigrants before and after naturalization.
+We find that non-citizen European immigrants are 7.9% (CI 6.9-8.9) and non-European immigrants are 13.9% (CI 12.5-15.4) less likely to be contacted than observably similar native citizens.
+Host country citizenship lowers the hiring penalty for European immigrants to 6.\% (CI 5.7-7.7%), amounting to a 15% decline, and to 8.1% (CI 6.6-9.5%) for non-European immigrants (-42%).
+Additional analyses suggest that host-country citizenship helps European immigrants access public-sector jobs, accounting for almost the entire passport effect for this group.

 Selected further work in progress

-Joint with and Daniel Kopp, Dominik Hangartner and Kristina Schüpbach.
+Joint with Dominik Hangartner and Kristina Schüpbach.
 This project is financed by the NCCR on the move.

 The Role of Wages and Fringe Benefits in Job Search: Evidence from a Large-Scale Field Experiment